-

 (7) providing individuals with opportunities throughout their lifetimes to develop, in conjunction with other education and training programs, the knowledge and skills needed to keep the United States competitive; and

-(8) increasing the employment opportunities for populations who are chronically unemployed or underemployed, including individuals with disabilities, individuals from economical disadvantaged families, out-of-workforce individuals, youth who are in, or have aged out of, the foster care system, and homeless.
+(8) increasing the employment opportunities for populations who are chronically unemployed or underemployed, including individuals with disabilities, individuals from economical disadvantaged families, out-of-workforce individuals, youth who are in, or have aged out of, the foster care system, and homelessness.

 -

-2023-2024 Special Education Consolidated Grant
+2024-2025 Special Education

 The grants in the Special Education Consolidated Grant Application (Federal) provide financial assistance to local educational agencies to help them ensure that: